Higher homotopy categories, higher derivators, and K-theory: -theory of homotopy -categories

 \subsection{$K$-theory of pointed $n$-categories with distinguished squares}

-We define $K$-theory for certain $n$-categories equipped with distinguished squares that are meant to play the role of pushout squares in the definition of Waldhausen $K$-theory.
-In the case of ordinary categories, this notion of a category with distinguished squares and its $K$-theory correspond to a more basic version of Neeman's $K$-theory of a category with squares as defined in \cite[Sections 5--7]{Neeman}.
+We will define $K$-theory for certain $n$-categories equipped with distinguished squares.
+These distinguished squares are meant to play the role of the pushout squares in the definition of Waldhausen $K$-theory.
+In the case of ordinary categories, this notion of a category with distinguished squares and its $K$-theory can be viewed as a simpler and more basic version of Neeman's $K$-theory of a category with squares as defined in \cite[Sections 5--7]{Neeman}.

 The main example we are interested in is the homotopy $n$-category $\h_n \C$ of a pointed $\infty$-category $\C$ which admits finite colimits, equipped with the squares which come from pushout squares in $\C$ as the distinguished squares.
-The purpose of introducing $K$-theory for $\h_n \C$ is in order to identify a part of Waldhausen $K$-theory $K(\C)$ which may be recovered from $\h_n \C$, regarded as an $n$-category with distinguished squares.
-In particular, our main result (Theorem \ref{comparison_K-theory_ncat}) generalizes the well--known fact that $K_0(\C)$ can be recovered from $\h_1 \C$, regarded as a category equipped with those squares which arise from pushouts in $\C$.
+The main motivation for introducing $K$-theory for $\h_n \C$ is to identify a part of Waldhausen $K$-theory $K(\C)$ which may canonically be recovered from $\h_n \C$, regarded as an $n$-category with distinguished squares.
+In particular, our main result (Theorem \ref{comparison_K-theory_ncat}) generalizes the well-known fact that $K_0(\C)$ can be recovered from $\h_1 \C$, regarded as a category equipped with those squares which arise from pushouts in $\C$.

 \begin{definition} A \emph{pointed} $n$-\emph{category with distinguished squares}, $n \geq 1$, is a pair $(\C, \T)$ where $\C$ is a pointed $n$-category and $\T$ is a collection of weak pushout squares in $\C$ of order $n-1$ which contains the constant squares at a zero object.
 We call the diagrams in $\T$ \emph{distinguished squares}.

 An \emph{exact functor} $F \colon (\C, \T) \to (\C', \T')$ between pointed $n$-categories with distinguished squares is a functor $F \colon \C \to \C'$ which preserves zero objects and distinguished squares. \end{definition}